 Here is a summarized view of the original five steps that are part of the ADDIE training model.
 I added a 6th step (“Pilot / UAT”) based on my experience in implementing best training practices.

 The original ADDIE training model was developed for the U.S. Military in the 1970s and has now become the industry standard for developing and rolling out effective employee and leadership training programs across different industries and sectors.

-ADDIE is an acronym for Analysis, Design, Development, Implementation, and Evaluation, which are five key phases for analyzing training program needs, identifying training audience groups, developing instructional curriculum, building training materials, and implementing training.
+ADDIE is an acronym for Analysis, Design, Development, Implementation, and Evaluation, which are five key phases for analyzing training program needs, identifying training audience groups, developing instructional curriculum, building training materials, and implementing training plan examples.

 Click below to purchase this tool and for instant access that will allow you to get started right away.

-A training plan is a document that outlines the training strategies, activities, and deliverables that will be used to train a targeted audience including employees and managers.
-A training plan also includes the list of targeted trainees, as well as the success matrix and indicators that will be used to track the training successes.
+A training plan is a document that outlines the training strategies, activities, and deliverables that will be used to train a targeted audience including employees, managers, and outside groups.
+A training plan also includes the list of targeted trainees, as well as the success matrix and KPI indicators that will be used to track the training successes.

 The initial step to creating the best training plan is to first determine your training objectives.
 And next, you will want to identify the list of trainees, what they need to know, how they need to be trained, and what KPIs you will use to track the success of your training program.

 What are the four main phases of training planning?